<< Previous wine Next wine >>

-Barahonda Barrica is an estate-bottled wine made by Señorio de Barahonda, the oldest winery in the Yecla DO region.
 This wine combines the powerful Monastrell grape with the spicy, soft tannins of Syrah.
 The Candela family established the bodega in 1925.
-Winemaker Araceli Gonzalez is one of the key figures whose work has shown the potential of Monastrell in Yecla.
+Winemakers Agustín Carrión and Araceli González Martínez are key figures who have shown the potential of Monastrell in Yecla.
 Monastrell is better known as Mourvédre in France's Chateauneuf-du-Pape appellation, where the terroir and climate are similar to Yecla.
 Both regions have a Mediterranean climate with warm days and nights.
 Located in the warmer southeast part of Spain, Yecla is one of the country's oldest wine regions, with a rich history that dates back to the 6th Century.
 In recent years, the astounding rediscovery of Yecla by American journalists and consumers has prompted international acclaim for wines based on Monastrell.
 Native to Spain, Monastrell was brought to France around the 5-6th Century.

 Both Monastrell and Syrah are hand harvested and vinified separately.
 The Monastrell macerates for 15 days at 79F.
 The Syrah is fermented at 75F and macerates for 12 days.
 Malolactic fermentation takes place in stainless steel tanks.
 The wine is aged in French oak barrels for six months before the two varieties are blended together.
-Once the final blend (assemblage) is completed, it remains in barrels for another 6 months.
+Once the final blend (assemblage) is completed, it is bottled and kept in cellar for another 6 months.

-TASTING NOTES: Lurid ruby.
+Lurid ruby.
 Ripe black and blue fruits, cola, vanilla and potpourri on the deeply perfumed nose.
-Smooth and sweet on entry and then tighter in the midpalate, offering bitter cherry and blueberry flavors and hints of vanilla and spicecake.
-A smoky nuance emerges with aeration and carries through the long, gently tannic finish, which echoes the vanilla note. -- Josh Raynolds.
+Smooth and sweet on entry and then tighter in the midpalate, offering bitter cherry and blueberry flavors and hints of vanilla and spice cake.
+A smoky nuance emerges with aeration and carries through the long, gently tannic finish, which echoes the vanilla note.